 By installing dirty electricity filters in your home, you can significantly reduce the amount of dirty electricity, and therefore reduce your exposure to EMF radiation.
 An EMF filter could bring you health and also potentially in some cases lower your electricity bill.

 Just plug the EMF filter into a mains socket and it will get to work reducing the dirty electricity in your home.

 Dirty electricity is an anomaly caused by high-voltage surges traveling along standard wiring that only has a capacity of 50/60 Hz.
 Also known as line noise or electrical noise, it is an increasing source of pollution in the environment today.
 You can read more about dirty electricity here.

-The unit contains a 10 microfarad AC mains-voltage-rated capacitor, discharging resistor and fuse.
+The unit contains a 10 microfarad AC mains-voltage-rated capacitor, discharging resistor, and fuse.
 Unlike some DE filters on the market, ours contain an electric-field screen inside the case, which is connected to the Earth pin.
 Some filters on the market are not even internally fused.
-Our DE2 units are fully approved to European safety standards.
+Our DE2 units are fully approved by European safety standards.

 We have a great blog post about DE, which you can find here.

 What is dirty electricity?

 Dirty electricity (DE), also known as dirty mains, dirty power or electrical pollution, is a term that describes the problem of electromagnetic noise being on the mains wiring of a house when it isn’t supposed to be.
 Basically, your electrical supply is supposed to have just a 50 Hz sine wave on it, but this is rarely the case.
 There are almost always significant second and third harmonics (100 Hz and 150 Hz in Europe, 120 Hz and 180 Hz in the USA), but these are not thought to be any more harmful than the pure sine wave.

 What are the effects of dirty electricity on my appliances?